Wet Air Oxidation in Wastewater Treatment: Efficiency and Process Insights

 Chemical Reactions Involved

 In Wet Air Oxidation, organic material in wastewater undergoes several chemical reactions, primarily oxidation.
 The contaminants react with the oxygen, where carbon-hydrogen bonds are broken, and new bonds form, creating carbon dioxide and water.
 Persistent organic pollutants, which are not easily biodegradable, can also be broken down effectively using WAO.
-This environmentally favorable outcome suggests that WAO addresses the treatment of Bayer liquor, among other industrial wastewaters, by reducing toxicity and facilitating compliance with discharge regulations.
+This environmentally favorable outcome enables WAO to address a range of industrial wastewaters — including Bayer liquor, pharmaceutical effluents, and petrochemical streams — by reducing toxicity and facilitating compliance with discharge regulations.

 Process Design and Operation